Portable-Network-Archive/liblzma-rs/liblzma-sys/README.md

 - XZ upgraded to 5.4
 - Multithreading is disabled by default.
   This feature is available by enabling the `parallel` feature
-- Support compile to webassembly
+- Support for compiling to WebAssembly

 ## Version 0.3.x breaking changes

 - XZ upgraded to 5.6

+## Version 0.4.x breaking changes

+- XZ upgraded to 5.8

 ## License